GabrielSalla/sentinela/docs/monitor.md

 Unlike the search function, the update function does not identify new issues.
 While looking for new issues might be slow, getting the updated information for them, usually, is faster, as it's identifier (e.g. the ID column) allows the use of an efficient method to get the information.

-Example: To update the issue data with current user information, the update function can query for each user’s ID in the database, returning updated values in a dictionary for each.
+To update the issue data with current user information, the update function can query for each user’s ID in the database, returning updated values in a dictionary for each.
 As the ID column in the database is a primary key, this kind of query is very fast.

 The updated data returned by this function will be used to updated the active issues.
 The issues that will be updated will be identified by the `model_id_key`.